 The region is also a major destination for fans of the great outdoors with beautiful beaches and vast protected areas of national park setting the scene for year-round nature, wildlife and outdoor experiences.
 Nelson Tasman has three national parks - Kahurangi, Nelson Lakes and Abel Tasman – ripe for hiking, sea kayaking and camping holidays.

 Bike trails offer cycling fun for all ages and skill levels, and the Tasman's Great Taste Cycle Trail is an especially enjoyable way to explore the region's breweries, vineyards, country pubs and historic buildings.
 The coastal Abel Tasman track is one of New Zealand's Great Walks and Heaphy Track in Kahurangi National Park is the longest Great Walk.

 Nelson was the birthplace of New Zealand’s unique World of WearableArt show and claims the country’s highest per capita artist community, with 350-plus resident artists.
-The World of WearableArt museum is based in Nelson with the Classic Cars Museum, containing one of Australasia's largest private car collections, next door.
+Nelson Tasman is renowned for the creative work its people produce, and are very proud of the independent, ground-breaking artists and artisans that thrive amongst the community.